AndPDale/DevOps-training-processes/STUDENT_GUIDE.md

 20.3) On completion you should see a Green ticked workflow.
 Click into it to see the tests run image tar ball creation

-<code style="color : Red">:rocket: Well Done you just ran a pipeline with a test and image tar creation</code>
+<code style="color : Red">🚀  Well Done you just ran a pipeline with a test and image tar creation</code>

 ### Additional steps